RKReid/GUSTALE/README.md

 Beginning Flowey - Hector (just says ding)
 Asriel - Gustavo Fring

-###Platforms
+### Platforms
 GUSTALE is currently being developed on Windows.
-It will be ported to all platforms UNDERTALE is on, so that would be
+It will be ported to all platforms UNDERTALE is on, so that would be on
 PS4/PS5
 PSVita
 Xbox 1/Series X